FupingWu90/FMMIC/README.md

 ## Acknowledgement
-This work is inspired by [Rethinking model prototyping through the MedMNIST+ dataset collection]([Rethinking model prototyping through the MedMNIST+ dataset collection](https://www.nature.com/articles/s41598-025-92156-9)).
+This work is inspired by [Rethinking model prototyping through the MedMNIST+ dataset collection](https://www.nature.com/articles/s41598-025-92156-9).